Killing of Michael Sandy: Aftermath

-On February 27, 2008, openly gay singer-songwriter and community activist Anye Elite released "Just In Case", a tribute to Sandy and other gay violence victims.
+On February 27, 2008, openly gay singer-songwriter and community activist Anye Elite released the song "Just in Case", a tribute to Sandy and other gay violence victims.

 Sandy's death also brought back to public attention the death of Michael Griffith, an African American man who was killed after being hit by a car in Howard Beach, Queens, New York, while trying to escape a group of attackers.

 Fortunato was released on parole in 2015, while Fox was released in November 2017.
-Shurov, the only one convicted of physical violence against the victim, was released in late 2021.
+Shurov, the only one convicted of physical violence against the victim, was released in August 2021.

-The story of the night Michael Sandy died and the subsequent trial, was slated to be told in the projected independent feature film, Without Hate.
-The film was in pre-production for a 2016 release date, with a noteworthy creative team, cast and crew.
-Financial setbacks put the project on temporary hold but it is preparing to resume, in the coming months.